 - Students will be able to handle difficult situations in trauma or pediatric settings

 - Students will be able to handle difficult situations in a pediatric setting

 - Students will demonstrate professional behavior

 - Students will demonstrate professional and ethical behavior

 Program Effectiveness Data

 The following is the most current program effectiveness data for the Associate of Applied Science in Radiologic Technology at Baptist School of Health Professions.
 Our accreditation agency, the Joint Review Committee on Education in Radiologic Technology (JRCERT), defines and publishes this information.
-Click here to go directly to the JRCERT webpage.

 - Anatomy & Physiology I

 Length: 2 years - Associate of Applied Science in Radiologic Technology